-V. CONCLUSION
+VI.
+CONCLUSION

-In this paper, we proposed a general framework of explanation necessary to widely promote implementation of analytical applications using social big data.
+In this paper, we proposed a general framework of explanation necessary to widely promote implementation of analytical applications using SBD.
 The procedure of a tourism application based on integrated data model was described as an example of a macro explanatory function.
 In addition, we used Balanced Random Forest as a micro explanatory function to extract features effective for the seismic source classification of the deep moonquakes from the temporal and spatial features of the planets.
-We will develop a micro explanatory function showing the basis of individual decisions in analysis and complete the whole explanation framework and at the same time we will verify the versatility of the explanatory framework by applying it to a wider variety of use cases in the future.
+We described another example of a microscopic-explanatory function to explain individual evidences for discrimination of central peak craters.